SimonFJ20/project-light-correct/docs/a-beginners-guide-to-colorimetry.md

 ![Two animations of light shining on object and corrolating RGA values on curve](assets/animation0.gif)

-## 5) RGB Chromaticity Coordinates
+## 5) `RGB` Chromaticity Coordinates

-Colors specified as three tristimulus values, like in the RGB, are difficult to visualize.
+Colors specified as three tristimulus values, like in the `RGB`, are difficult to visualize.
 It’s not easy to imagine what a color looks like at a specific coordinate inside a three dimensional space.

 One way we can simplify this problem is to remove the intensity dimension from the data, so that dark red and light red are the same value.
 This concept of color minus intensity is called Chromaticity.